AlbertoMarziali/ScanWhisperer/README.md

 ScanWhisperer
 ===============

 ScanWhisperer is a vulnerability management tool and report aggregator.
-ScanWhisperer will pull all the reports from the different Vulnerability scanners and create a file with a unique filename for each one, using that data later to feed Logstash.
-Logstash indexes and tags all of the information inside the report (see logstash files at /elk/).
-Data is then shipped to ElasticSearch to be indexed, and ends up in a visual and searchable format in Kibana with already defined dashboards.
+ScanWhisperer will pull all the reports from the different Vulnerability scanners and send them via API to ElasticSearch to be indexed and explored in a visual and searchable format in Kibana.

 This is a custom version of VulnWhisperer.
 You can find the original one <a href="https://github.com/HASecuritySolutions/VulnWhisperer">here</a>.